Quick Plan of Action to Recover Deleted Photos from SD Card

 It gives you a lot of control over specifically what kind of files you want to look for.
 There are also some related features: for example, it has built-in S.M.A.R.T. monitoring that can alert you to potential problems brewing with your storage devices, and it has a duplicate file finder to help you free up storage space taken up by redundant duplicate versions of the same file.

 There’s a free trial version that will run the scan and show you what it can find—i.e., a preview of what’s possible to recover.
-If you’d like to go ahead with the actual recovery, you can upgrade to the Pro version.
+If you’d like to go ahead with the actual recovery, you can upgrade to the Pro version–that adds the crucial tool you need to get your photos back.

 I’ve also put together a step-by-step how-to guide for recovering photos and videos from a memory card with Disk Drill.